+This is usually done in the morning on the day of your surgery and can take 30 minutes.
 The nature of the area to be removed will determine whether the ultrasound machine (U/S) or the x-ray stereotactic machine is used.
-It can take 20 minutes.

 The U/S technique is the same as a standard U/S.

-When using an X-ray machine you may be sitting or lying with your breast in compression.
+When using an x-ray machine you may be sitting or lying with your breast in compression.
 X-rays are taken throughout the procedure to ensure accuracy.

-Local anaesthetic is given before the magseed is inserted into the breast.
-Two post-insertion mammograms are taken (one up and down, the other sideways) and a dressing is applied.
+Local anaesthetic is given before a localising wire is inserted into the breast.
+The area is then covered and two mammograms are taken (one up and down, the other sideways).

+A dressing is applied.

-When the area is removed by the surgeons in theatre it is then X-rayed to ensure that as much of the area seen on your x-rays has been removed along with the magseed.
+When the area is removed by the surgeons in theatre it is then x-rayed in our department to ensure that as much of the area seen on your x-rays has been removed.